christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 In short what we did here:

 1. We wrap the defined action from the developer
-2. We keep a reference to an Immer draft that might update during asynchronous execution
+2. We create an Immer draft that will be provided to the action.
+This draft might be updated several times through async execution inside the action
-3. We create a Proxy which manages creating new drafts for us
+3. We create a Proxy which wraps the draft.
+This allows us to intercept access to the draft so that we can make sure we always have a new draft available for the next async change
-4. We finalize the draft when the action is done running or whenever the state object has been accessed asynchronously during execution
+4. We finalize the draft immediately when the action is done executing.
+If it returns a promise (async await), we wait for that promise to resolve to stop creating any new drafts

 This is pretty much it.
 In addition we are able to produce quite a bit of debugging data.
 First of all we know what action has been triggered and Immer tells us what paths in our state is changing.
-That means we can show the developer exactly what logic is triggered and what state changes it makes.
+That means we can show the developer exactly what action is triggered and what state changes it makes.

 But we can improve more code here.